hamzaharoon1314/SpyNote/README.md

-## Welcome to SpyNote V6.4 Inner Look of Te World.
+## Welcome to SpyNote V6.4: An Inner Look at the World.
- SpyNote V6.4 Complete Source code Leaked
+SpyNote V6.4 Complete Source Code Leaked.
+Be Aware, this may include viruses or trojans.
+I would never suggest running this code on your main machine.